 During the whole of the subsequent week the weather was moderate but cold; and on the twenty-second, the carpenter, Chimham Thomas, was interred with the usual solemnity.
-It was not easy, nevertheless, to read the service out of doors, the thermometer being at 45°, while the ground was so hard that we had great difficulty in making a grave.
-This poor man had been three months ill, and his case had long been esteemed hopeless; as he was suffering from scurvy, in addition to a worn out constitution.
+It was not easy, nevertheless, to read the service out of doors, the thermometer being at 45 deg., while the ground was so hard that we had great difficulty in making a grave.
+This poor man had been three months ill, and his case had long been esteemed hopeless; as he was suffering from scurvy, in addition to a worrout constitution.
 It was the first of our losses, however, which could, in any fairness, be attributed to the climate and our peculiar situation: the first man who died could scarcely have lived longer at home; nor was the death of the other, one that could have been delayed long, any where.

-The temperature rose suddenly from minus 36° to 6°, and then reached zero, falling again to 23°, till the end of the month.
+Feb.
+24 to 28: the temperature rose suddenly from minus 36 deg. to 6 deg. and then reached zero, falling again to 23 deg. till the end of the month.
 The first change gave us some hopes, but these did not last.
-In the weather, which was variable but moderate, there was nothing to remark.
+In the weather, which was variable but moderate there was nothing to remark.

 There is nothing surprising, as there is no novelty, in the retrospect of February.
-It could not have been much better, and it was satisfactory that it had not been worse, bad as it was.
-What the weather had proved, I need not repeat: but as the temperature is not discoverable from the narrative, it is necessary to say that the mean was 32.87° minus; as that in the preceding Februaries were, respectively, for the years: minus 29.9°, 32°, and 33.69°.
-The extremes were plus 6°, and minus 55°.
+It could not have been much better. and it was satisfactory that it had not been worse, bad What the weather had proved, I need not reas it was. peat: but as the temperature is not discoverable from the narrative, it is necessary to say that the mean was 32.87 deg. minus: as that in the preceding Februaries were, respectively, for the years; minus 29.9 deg., 32 deg., and 33.69 deg.
+The extremes were plus 6 deg., and minus 55 deg.

-The chief event was that of the death of the carpenter, Thomas; which, apart from any regret for a worthy and useful man, the more painful when we looked round on all, saw the decided illness of some, and could not easily avoid anticipating what our own fate might be, was a very serious loss; since his assistance could scarcely fail to be required hereafter, in the reparation of the boats, and in such other matters as belonged to his profession.
-Respecting himself, I need only note the excellent character he had acquired, in the navy, before he joined us: but, to compensate any pain that might have been felt under the impression that this expedition had been fatal to him, we knew that his constitution had been much impaired by long service, especially on the American lakes and in the Birmese war.
+The chief event was that of the death of the car penter, Thomas which, apart from any regret for a worthy and useful man, the more painful when we looked round on all, saw the decided illness of some, and could not easily avoid anticipating what our own fate might be, was a very serious loss; since his assistance could scarcely be required hereafter, in the reparation of the boats, and in such other matters as belonged to his profession.
+Respecting himself, I need only note the excellent character he had acquired, in the navy, before he joined us: but, to compensate any pain that might have been felt under the impression that this expedition had been fatal to him, we knew that his constitution had been much impaired by long service, especially on the American lakes and in the Burmese war.
 His age was forty-eight; and at that time of life, a seaman who has served much is an aged man, if he does not chance to be worn out.